nrlab-CRUK/INVAR2/docs/TechnicalDetails.md

 ## Step 5

-This step produces the plots available in INVAR2/analysis/ .
+This step produces the plots available in analysis/ .
+The plots in analysis/ are produced by INVAR2/R/5_analysis/analysis.R and calls NVAR2/R/5_analysis/analysisCalculations.R and INVAR2/R/5_analysis/analysisPlots.R

 A .Rmd file is produced to explain the outputs in greater details.
-This step is open to further personalisation depending on individual use cases.

-Note all modifications of this final step requires the whole of the pipeline to be rerun.
+Step 5 is open to further personalisation depending on individual use cases.
+All modifications of this final step requires the whole of the pipeline to be rerun.

+Note: any feedback or suggested improvements that might be useful to the wider community are appreciated.
+Please email: emma-jane.ditter@cruk.cam.ac.uk, hui.Zhao@cruk.cam.ac.uk or rosenfeld@cruk.cam.ac.uk.